psyhomb/flapjack_queues/README.md

 About
 -----
 This API exposes some interesting features that regular Flapjack API doesn't have
-  - Watch length of `events`, `notifications` and `email_notifications` queues
+  - Print length of `events`, `notifications` and `email_notifications` queues
-  - See events that are still in the queue
+  - Show events that are still in the queue
   - Purge any of the mentioned queues if any of them is overflowed with events
   - Permanently delete all checks for named entity (current Flapjack API on version 1.6 will allow you only to disable checks)
   - Push events directly to `events` queue on master Redis